|

 Are MPO/MTP connectors suitable for Ex zones?

-MPO/MTP connectors are suitable for Zone 2; however, for Zone 0 and 1, more robust single-fibre connectors such as E2000 with IP65 rating are recommended.
+MPO/MTP connectors are suitable for Zone 2; however, for Zone 0 and 1, more robust single-fibre connectors such as E2000 connectors with their spring-loaded protective shutter are recommended.
 The higher packing density of 96 fibres per 1RU can also be achieved with E2000 modules.

 How is redundancy ensured in critical processes?